One of the oldest global exchanges, operating locally through Bit Trade Pty Ltd with real AUD order books, PayID rails and professional-grade tooling.

 Globally, Kraken has one of the longest security records of any major venue, with no major exchange-level hack since its 2011 founding, and publishes proof-of-reserves attestations.

-Order-book venue: effective cost ≈ taker fee + spread.
+Order-book venue: effective cost ≈ entry-tier taker fee + measured spread.
+Limit (maker) orders cost 0.40%.
 Figures match the Coindaily exchanges table and are modelled; check the live schedule before trading.

 Yes.
 It operates locally as Bit Trade Pty Ltd, an AUSTRAC-registered digital currency exchange provider, with AUD deposits and withdrawals on local rails.